RodneyShag/Parallel_programming/readme.md

 ## Runtimes

-If we sum all integers in an array of length `n`, our runtime is O(n) if it's done sequentially.
+If we sum all integers in an array of length `n`, our runtime is `O(n)` if it's done sequentially.

-If we can parallelize this computation, and assuming enough CPUs available for full parallelization, then the code takes "tree" form, where the runtime is the same as the height of the tree: O(log(n))
+Assuming enough CPUs are available for full parallelization, then the code takes "tree" form where the runtime is the same as the height of the tree: O(log(n))

 ```
                       sum(0 to 8)
       sum(0 to 4)                   sum(5 to 8)           // both done in parallel
 sum(0 to 2)  sum(3 to 4)      sum(5 to 6)  sum(7 to 8)    // all 4 done in parallel
 ```